bwagner78/bwagner78.github.io/_posts/2017-03-09-The Lies We Believe.md

 layout: post
 title: The Lies We Believe
 subtitle: Some Quick Thoughts About "The Shack" and Reading Fiction
-bigimg: /assets/img/the shack.jpg
+cover-img: /assets/img/the shack.jpg
 image: /assets/img/the shack.jpg
-share-img: /assets/img/the shack.jpg
+thumbnail-img: /assets/img/the shack.jpg
 tags: [heresy, books, false teaching, The Shack]
 ---